opendocsg/slw-judgments-backfill/2014_SGHC_248/report.md

 move out of Aston Mansion prematurely in breach of cl 1(ii) of the DOS. [note: 16]

 13     The husband also alleges that he was not legally advised as to his rights to a just and equitable division of the matrimonial assets.
 Therefore he erroneously believed that he had no rights to the matrimonial property.
-He tried to distinguished this case from _Surindar Singh s/o Jaswant Singh v Sita Jaswant Kaur_ [2014] 3 SLR 1284 (“ _Surindar_ ”) in which the Court of Appeal upheld the deed of separation of the spouses who separately had independent legal advice and had entered into the settlement agreement pursuant to a mediation session.
+He tried to distinguished this case from _Surindar Singh s/o Jaswant Singh v Sita Jaswant Kaur_ <span class="citation">[2014] 3 SLR 1284</span> (“ _Surindar_ ”) in which the Court of Appeal upheld the deed of separation of the spouses who separately had independent legal advice and had entered into the settlement agreement pursuant to a mediation session.
 In this case, the husband alleged that he had

 not signed the DOS willingly.
 He signed it as the wife had threatened and pestered him. [note: 17] Therefore the court should not place any weight on the DOS.
 Instead the court should decide the